Quantum Correlations in the Minimal Scenario: Description of the Correlation Body

 For any quantum correlations, given by a density operator $\rho$ and observables $A_1,A_2,B_1,B_2$, and complex numbers $\xi_1,\ldots,\xi_4$, we consider the operator $X=\xi_1A_1+\xi_2A_2+ \xi_3B_1+\xi_4B_2$.
 Since $X^*X$ is positive semidefinite, we conclude that $\tr(\rho X^*X) =\sum_{\nu,\mu=1}^4\overline{\xi_\nu}C_{\nu\mu}\xi_\mu\geq0$, where we introduced the $ 4 \times 4$ matrix

 The entries other than $c_{ij}$ are

 The positivity stated above is $C\geq0$, our notation for $C$ being positive semidefinite.
 The existence of $u,v$ and $d_i$ with $d_i^2\leq1$ making $C\geq0$ is thus a necessary condition for $c\in\Qm$.
 This is the bottom level of the semidefinite hierarchy \cite{navascues2008} for quantum correlations.
-In the case at hand, the necessary condition is also sufficient.
+In the case at hand, the necessary condition is also sufficient, known since the time of Tsirelson~\cite{Tsi85}.
 We can further assume that $u$ and $v$ are real and that the diagonal entries are all $1$.

 \begin{prop} \proofin{sec:Peasy} A point $c$ lies in the convex body $\Qm$ if and only if there exist numbers $u,v\in\Rl$ such that $C\geq0$ in~\eqref{bigC} with $d_1=d_2=d_3=d_4=1$. \end{prop}